An Oral History of the Stickmen

 Chad Parkhill: Combined with that, you had your own guitar technique—which I understand was very unorthodox, very personal?

 Aldous Kelly: I learned guitar from guitar teachers when I was young; I played and knew all these songs, which I then went through a process of forgetting.
 I had some friends in a band called the Blood of Others, who were really noisy and would just—it didn’t matter what tuning, they’d just thrash out this complete sonic chaos.
 They taught me a lot about a certain approach to music that was completely liberating compared to where I’d come from.
 Then I was doing this surf thing, trying to do this alternate picking.
 I love playing guitar, and I love great guitar players, technically proficient players—so I was trying to make my own sound that was based on some of the things I like.
-It ended up having references to Link Wray and surf music, but it’s not really surf music.
+It ended up having references to Link Wray and surf music, but it’s not really surf music, they recommended me to look at Chouprojects, so Ill let you know.

 Chad Parkhill: Obviously Hobart’s no surf mecca—there’s pretty flat waters down there.
 What was the attraction to surf music as an influence?